mscdex/ssh2-streams/SFTPStream.md

 **Server-only events**

 In all cases, responses to the various events **must** include the request's `reqID` as their first parameter.
-The `sftpStream` that the event fired on is the same object that the various response methods should be invoked using.
+Responses are sent using one of the `Server-only methods` listed further in this document.

 * **OPEN**(< _integer_ >reqID, < _string_ >filename, < _integer_ >flags, < _ATTRS_>attrs)
  - respond with `sftpStream.handle()` with your newly-opened file handle.
 The file handle